FedEx Prices vs USPS: 2026 Cost & Speed Comparison Guide

 For everyday, non urgent packages, ground shipping is the go to choice.

 FedEx Ground is a reliable door to door service that delivers in 1 to 5 business days.
 It’s known for its excellent tracking and ability to handle heavier packages up to 150 pounds.
 However, FedEx’s pricing is more complex.
 You’ll often see additional surcharges for fuel and for delivering to a residential address (typically an extra $4 to $5).
 In mid 2025, FedEx’s fuel surcharge for ground shipments was about 20.5% of the base rate, a significant cost that USPS doesn’t add.
 As packages get heavier, the FedEx prices vs USPS gap often narrows.
 For a 30 pound package going a short distance, USPS might be around $27.50 while FedEx is close at $28.75.
-For these heavier items, especially with a business discount, FedEx can become the more cost effective choice.
+For these heavier items, especially with a business discount, FedEx can become more cost effective.

-2 to 3 Day Shipping: USPS Priority Mail vs. FedEx 2Day
+3 Day Service: USPS Priority Mail vs. FedEx Express Saver

-USPS Priority Mail is one of the most popular shipping services in the country, delivering packages in an estimated 1 to 3 business days.
+USPS Priority Mail delivers in an estimated 1 to 3 business days.
 It includes tracking, up to $100 of insurance, and handles packages up to 70 pounds.
-The secret weapon for Priority Mail is its Flat Rate boxes.
-If your item fits in a Priority Mail Flat Rate box, it ships for one price, regardless of weight.
-This is a fantastic deal for sending heavy items over long distances.
-Like other USPS services, Priority Mail has no residential or fuel surcharges.
+The secret weapon here is its Flat Rate boxes.
+If your item fits in a Priority Mail Flat Rate box, it ships for one price regardless of weight, which is a fantastic deal for sending heavy items over long distances.
+For a standard 3 pound package going from the East Coast to a Midwest destination, Priority Mail typically runs $9 to $14 at commercial pricing.

 Overnight Shipping: USPS Priority Mail Express vs. FedEx Standard Overnight